qntlb/numerical-methods-montecarlointegration-exercise/README.md

 or a `HaltonSequence`.

 Note: As known from the lecture, using a 1-dimensional quasi-random number sequence in a d-dimensional integration will lead to wrong results.
-Hence, it makes usage of your integrator safer, if you explcitly require that the dimension of the domain matches the dimension of the random number sequence (an throw `IllegalArgumentException` if not), such that the user has to explicitly use `RandomNumberGeneratorFrom1D` when appropriate.
+Hence, it makes usage of your integrator safer, if you explicitly require that the dimension of the domain matches the dimension of the random number sequence (an throw `IllegalArgumentException` if not), such that the user has to explicitly use `RandomNumberGeneratorFrom1D` when appropriate.
 You could however allow that an n-dimension sequence is used for a d-dimensional domain if n>d.

 ### Task 2: Using your MonteCarloIntegrator to calculate the integral of a DoubleBinaryFunction